 I am a counsellor and psychotherapist based in Bridge of Allan, Stirling and I work with adults and young people (13+).
-I am registered and accredited by the British Association for Counselling and Psychotherapy (BACP) and I am a member of the British Psychological Society (BPS).
+I am registered and accredited by the British Association for Counselling and Psychotherapy (BACP) and I am a Chartered Psychologist.
 I have been in practice since 2013.
 I have worked with adults and young people in education settings, the NHS, a women’s counselling centre and a practice for children, young people and families who had experience of trauma, mainly those who were adopted or with care experience.

 People come to therapy for a range of reasons.
 It can be useful to share the things that are causing you worry or distress with a person who can help to make sense of some of these concerns and support you to a place that feels better.
 I am trained in humanistic integrative counselling and psychotherapy.
 This means that I treat each person individually, and we will work at your own pace, exploring the issues that you identify as important to you.
 My starting point is that you are the expert about the stories that you hold.

 I work with individuals with a range of backgrounds and things that cause them distress.
 Since 2016 the majority of my practice has been with people who have experienced trauma.
 I have additional training in working with trauma, yoga therapy skills, trauma-informed yoga, and body-based and mindfulness practices.
 I am also a yoga teacher and bring an understanding of the mind-body connection to work with clients if this is something you are interested in.

 What if I have some questions about therapy?

 There are a few ways of working out if you think I can help.
 You are welcome to email me, text or give me a call.
 I offer a free initial 20 minute phone consultation if you wish.
 A short phone call might help if you are not sure how you might get on with me, or if you have any questions about how we might work together.